Bank of England signals early 2016 hike after sterling climb

-LONDON The Bank of England pointed to a possible rise in interest rates early next year as just one of its top policymakers backed an immediate move and it said the strength of sterling meant inflation would only pick up slowly.
+LONDON The Bank of England pointed to a possible rise in interest rates early next year after just one of its top policymakers backed an immediate move, as it forecast that the strength of sterling meant inflation would only pick up slowly.

 The pound fell sharply and investors briefly pushed back their bets on a first rate hike until June next year, before BoE Governor Mark Carney said the Bank was getting closer to beginning to undo its stimulus for Britain's economy.